50-year-old among 3 Covid-19 deaths; 1,457 new cases in S'pore

 There are currently 1,083 Covid-19 patients in hospital, down from 1,109 the day before.

-There are 145 cases of serious illness requiring oxygen supplementation, down from the 147 the day before.
+There are 145 cases of serious illness requiring oxygen supplementation, down from 147 the day before.

-There are also 19 in critical condition in the intensive care unit, up from the 17 cases on Tuesday.
+There are also 19 cases in critical condition in the intensive care unit, up from 17 on Tuesday.

 Of those who have fallen very ill, 134 are seniors above 60 years old.